ValidMind for model validation 3 — Developing a potential challenger model

 ✅ High Pearson Correlation

 The High Pearson Correlation test evaluates the linear relationships between feature pairs to identify potential redundancy or multicollinearity.
-The results table presents the top ten absolute Pearson correlation coefficients among feature pairs, along with their Pass/Fail status relative to the threshold of 0.3.
+The results table presents the top ten absolute Pearson correlation coefficients among feature pairs, along with their corresponding Pass/Fail status based on a threshold of 0.3.
 All reported coefficients are below the threshold, and each feature pair is marked as Pass.

 Key insights:

-• No high correlations detected: All absolute Pearson correlation coefficients are below the 0.3 threshold, with the highest magnitude observed at 0.1911 between IsActiveMember and Exited.
+• No feature pairs exceed correlation threshold: All absolute Pearson correlation coefficients are below the 0.3 threshold, with the highest magnitude observed at 0.1874 between Balance and NumOfProducts.

-• Consistent Pass status across all pairs: Every feature pair in the top ten list is marked as Pass, indicating no evidence of strong linear relationships among the evaluated features.
+• Consistent Pass status across all pairs: Every feature pair in the top ten list is marked as Pass, indicating no detected risk of linear redundancy or multicollinearity among these features.

 Parameters: